We are working with local communities in India to keep momentum going behind the country’s downward trend in HIV infections.

 Our partners, since 1998, have been on the frontline in innovating and preventing new HIV infections and reducing the numbers of people dying from AIDS-related illnesses.
 Covering 98% of the districts of this vast country, our work covers a broad range of activities to help these marginalised groups get access to the HIV services and support that they need.

 - 2.1 million people are living with HIV.

 - 6.3% of people who inject drugs are living with HIV.

 - 2.7% of MSM are living with HIV.

 India HIV/AIDS Alliance is one of our largest partners and we have worked together since 2001.
 We carry out vital work with marginalised communities to foster wellbeing, realise equality, and affirm the dignity of communities most affected by HIV and AIDS in India.

-In India, they lead a national programme to help more than 200 community-based organisations develop their skills to deliver HIV prevention information and support for MSM, transgender people and hijras in 17 states across India.
+They lead a national programme to help more than 200 community-based organisations develop their skills to deliver HIV prevention information and support for MSM, transgender people and hijras in 17 states across the country.

 They also support communities to run campaigns to influence legal processes to ensure rights, protection and dignity for marginalised communities.